luis-colman/text-changes-for-spas/README.md

 8. Under "**_Create Options_**", select "**_Text Changes for SPAs_**".

 9. Select the element to change.
-(Make sure you select the exact element that contains the text that you want to change and not parent elements higher in the HTML structure).
+(Make sure you select the exact element that contains the text that you want to change and not parent elements higher in the DOM tree).

-10. Enter the desired text in the textbox below the selector field and save your changes
+10. Enter the desired text in the textbox below the selector field and save your changes.

 **_-- END --_**